InspexCo/SCSTG/testing-items/8-denial-of-services.md

 # 8. Denial of Services

 Improper contract logic can affect the availability of the contract.
-It should be made sure that the smart contract can function properly as designed.
+It should be made sure that the smart contract can function properly as designed without disruption from internal or external factors.

 ## 8.1.
 State changing functions that loop over unbounded data structures should not be used